Alan4247748/friendly-potato/blog/index.md

 Local LLMs are an OSS (open source software) approach to bring the power of LLMs into a local dev environment.
 These are lightweight versions of LLMs running 4-bit, 5-bit, or 8-bit integer quantization support.
 Allowing developers to play with, utilize, and fine-tune their capabilities.

-Local LLMs allow for much faster inference speeds, and can be run at a fraction of the cost of large hosted models.
+Local LLMs allow for much faster inference speeds, and can be run at a fraction of the cost of larger hosted models.
 But to be fair - they are possible because 100s of billions were invested in scrapping, training, and creating the large foundational models, Chat GPT, Llamda, Bart, Jurassic, etc. The ability to leverage the power of language models for specific tasks without the need for large-scale infrastructure or extensive computational resources.

 This offers flexibility, scalability, and efficiency in deploying language models for various needs [Anton](https://twitter.com/abacaj) is a developer on the cutting edge of local LLM development.

 ## /API Relient/

-Why not just build an application using the APIs (application programming interface) of foundational A.I. companies?
+Why not just build an application using the APIs (application programming interfaces) of foundational A.I. models?
 API reliance is a fine line to walk.
 In some instances, using an API is the only option, i.e., (Experian Data) for consumer credit.
 However, dependence on API access for core features, functionalities, or services is a risky business model.

-In the context of A.I. and language models, API reliance refers to using APIs provided by language model platforms, such as OpenAI's GPT, to interact with and generate text using a specific model.
+In the context of A.I. and language models, API reliance refers to using APIs provided by language model platforms, such as OpenAI's GPT, and building a wrapper around a specific model.
 [Jasper](https://www.jasper.ai/) did this and raised 120 million, but my predication is they will go bankrupt in < 2 years.

 ## /Conclusion/